 The first thing I did was pop off that backing for easier access to the inside of the cabinet.
 My tack puller and teeny tiny flat head screwdriver work best for this.
 The entire piece was then prepped for paint, this is my process for How to Prep Painted Furniture.

 Painting the China Cabinet

 Once the back was removed I was able to get easy access to the inside of the cabinet which was painted in Tahoe which is a very light gray.
-This color has been quite popular lately, I recently completed a custom desk in this color Gray Painted Desk.
+This color has been quite popular lately, I recently completed a custom desk in this color, you can see the desk by clicking here: Gray Painted Desk.

 Wait, rewind.
 Before I could paint, I had to remove those metal pieces that covered the glass.
 They are really cool, but I don’t think they will work with the end result that I have planned.